Skip to content

 The more your brand is seen, the greater the awareness and strength of your overall message.

-Your audience will also start to view you as an authority in their industry.
-They’ll come to trust you more than brands that aren’t very visible.
+Your target audience will also start to view you as an authority in your industry.
+They’ll come to trust you more than less visible brands.

-You’ll reach new audiences and form better relationships with your current buyers.
+You’ll reach new larger audiences and form better relationships with your current customer base.

-To start taking full advantage of this strategy, you'll need to follow a few guidelines.
+To start taking full advantage of this B2B marketing strategy, you need to follow a few guidelines.

-“It's really about where you want your content to go and what lead source channels you're using to get it there.
-If you have a blog you're thinking of repurposing, you’re going to have to adapt it to work for each channel and medium you're on.”
+To start with, it’s really about where you want your content pieces to go and what lead source channels you use to promote them.
+If you have a popular blog post you’re thinking of repurposing, you have to adapt it to work for each channel or medium you’re on.

-Here’s an example of a video we repurposed from our blog on the B2B sales process:
+Take this example of a video we repurposed from our blog post on the B2B sales process:

-Beyond this, there are 4 steps you need to follow on your repurposing journey.
-Here they are 👇
+Beyond this, in my opinion, there are four steps to take on your repurposing journey.
+And here they are! 👇

 1. Decide on your goals